Texas College: Athletics

 The Texas College athletic teams are called the Steers.
 The college is a member of the National Association of Intercollegiate Athletics, primarily competing in the Red River Athletic Conference for most of their sports since the 1998–99 academic year; its football team competes in the Sooner Athletic Conference (SAC).
 The Steers previously competed as a founding member of the Southwestern Athletic Conference (SWAC) from 1920–21 to 1961–62, which is currently an NCAA Division I FCS athletic conference.

-Texas College competes in 12 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, soccer, and track and field; women's sports include basketball, cross country, soccer, softball, track and field, and volleyball.
+Texas College competes in 12 intercollegiate varsity sports, Men's sports include baseball, basketball, cross country, football, soccer, and track and field; women's sports include basketball, cross country, soccer, softball, track and field, and volleyball.

-Football

 Texas College was a member of the SWAC from 1920 to 1961 (41 years).
 Texas College was the SWAC football champion in 1934, 1935, 1936, and 1942, and three-way champion with Wiley College and Langston University in 1944, finishing the season with a conference record of 5–1 and an overall record of 8–1.
 The last SWAC football victory was against Prairie View A&M University in 2003 by a score of 21 to 10.
 Its football team was revived as an official sport in 2004, and competed in the Central States Football League (CSFL).
 The Texas College football team won two CSFL Conference co-championships in 2005 and 2006.
 In 2018, the Texas College football team joined the SAC as an associate member.